vmchale/dickinson/doc/user-guide.md

 ## Expressions

-Branches, strings, and interpolations are all expressions.
-A `:def` can attach any expression to a name.
+Branches, strings, and interpolations are expressions.
+A `:def` can attach an expression to a name.

 ```
 (:def color